 It is also famous among anglers for it’s Conger population that inhabit the area both on the inside and outside.
 The breakwater is a perfect habit for them with the shelter of the wall and nearby boulders, coupled with the rocky outcrops it is an ideal area to target them.

 There are regular catches reported on fishing forums but I have not seen any monsters come out yet, usually small strap conger.
+There are some cheap mixed rigs available HERE

 The inside of the breakwater is not guarded/fenced so be careful if taking children.
 Fishing is easy enough as the breakwater itself is basically a large platform, tripod or against the wall with a rag to stop your rod being scratched.

 A comfortable fishing venue, try crab nets down the side for free bait, prawns / crab etc, it can also help get your numbers up in the species hunt 🙂 more often than not we catch quite a few mini species doing this.
+Great for small Pollcock, Corkwing wrasse etc

 When fishing the rocky outcrops to the right hand side of Amlwch Breakwater (when facing the sea) there is a car park just further up than the Copper Kingdom.
+There is plenty of room and it never really has more than a few cars in it.

 Road to the parking area is a bit rough but it saves a walk, not many parking spaces available but its seldom used, it is quite close to the waters edge when turning your car around but safe enough if you take your time.